Great Western Colliery: Volunteer restoration programme

 In the mid-1990s, a dedicated team of volunteers led by Brian Davies, curator of Pontypridd Museum, regained access to the abandoned site and began the process of restoring the winding engine to working order.
 This volunteer-led initiative represented the beginning of what would become a long-term preservation project extending over three decades.

 The restoration work focused on returning the 1875 Hetty winding engine to operational condition.
 Originally powered by steam before being converted to compressed air, the engine represents significant industrial heritage as the only large steam engine in Wales still in working order and not dependent on an electric motor.
 It is also recognised as the oldest two-cylinder horizontal winding engine in the UK still situated on its original site.

 The volunteers' efforts gradually transformed the site from a vandalised ruin into a functioning historical attraction.
 The work involved extensive mechanical restoration of the winding engine, built by Barker & Cope of Kidsgrove, Staffordshire, which had undergone modifications in 1902 and 1911 but retained much of its original 1875 engineering.

 Formation of the Preservation Trust

+Great Western Colliery headframe before restoration.

 The success of the volunteer restoration work led to the formal establishment of the Great Western Colliery Preservation Trust in 2010, continuing the heritage work that had begun in 1999.
 The Trust was incorporated as both a limited company and registered charity, providing a structured framework for the ongoing preservation and operation of the site.

 Under the leadership of chairman Aubrey Green and following the death of Brian Davies, the Trust continued the restoration work with the goal of making the site more visitor-friendly and of interest to people from across the UK and Europe.
 The Trust's mission expanded beyond mere preservation to include education and public engagement with Wales' industrial heritage.